rossrobino/blog/src/content/aria-live-regions.md

 </p>
 ```

 The `aria-atomic` attribute can be set to `true` or `false`.
-The screen reader traverse up the DOM tree from the changed element until it hits either the `aria-live` region, or the `aria-atomic=true` attribute.
+The screen reader will traverse up the DOM tree from the changed element until it hits either the `aria-live` region, or the `aria-atomic=true` attribute.
 If the `aria-atomic=true` attribute is found, it will read the contents of that element instead of just the one that was updated.

 Now after selecting "Get Weather" the reader will read out: